AndersKlint/angular_corporate_website_template/README.md

 # Corporate Website Template
 A website template for your corporate or consulting web site.
-A live demo can be found [here](https://andersklint.github.io/angular_corporate_website_template) This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.
+A live demo can be found [here](https://andersklint.github.io/angular_corporate_website_template).

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.

 ## Setup
+If you're on windows I recommend installing the ubuntu filesystem for windows, to gain access to a linux based terminal.

-1. Install nodeJS, npm, and Angular if you haven't already.
+1. Install NodeJS, npm, and Angular if you haven't already.
-2. Clone or fork the repo to your own github account, preferibly.
+2. Clone or fork the repo to your own github account, preferably.
 Else, just download the repo locally.
 3. Navigate to the project directory in the terminal (the folder with angular.json, src, node_modules, etc.)
 4. Run the command: "npm update".
 This will download all dependencies for the project.
 5. Then just run "ng serve -o" everytime you want to start the web server.